 As the Rocky Mountains rose through what is now the United States and Canada, the sea abated, and dinosaurs continued to flourish.

-Fifty-five million years ago, the sea had disappeared completely, volcanoes were erupting, and mammals had become more dominant.
+Fifty-five million years ago, the sea had disappeared completely, volcanoes erupted, and mammals became more dominant.

 7. Stargazing